Bi-Lipschitz invariance of Newton polygons along gradient canyons: Introduction

 \section{Introduction}

 Let $f,g:(\C^2,0)\to(\C,0)$ be holomorphic function germs and assume that $f=g\circ\varphi$, where $\varphi:(\C^2,0)\to(\C^2,0)$ is a bi-Lipschitz homeomorphism.
 Determining which analytic features of $f$ survive such an equivalence is a central problem in the Lipschitz geometry of complex singularities.
-The existence of bi-Lipschitz moduli for analytic function germs, discovered by Henry and Parusi\'nski \cite{HP}, shows that the classification is genuinely finer than the topological one.
+Henry and Parusi\'nski \cite{HP} discovered that the bi-Lipschitz equivalence of analytic function germs admits continuous moduli; in particular this classification is strictly finer than the topological one.

 In the 2--variable setting, polar curves and the behaviour of the gradient along holomorphic arcs provide an efficient language to organise such invariants.
 Building on the ``canyon'' viewpoint of \cite{PT} and on the subsequent clustering description of polar arcs and gradient canyons (and their mutual contacts) \cite{MPT}, one can associate to each gradient canyon $\cC$ a finite amount of discrete data, often referred to as an ``identity card'' (canyon degree, the order $h_{\cC}=\ord f(\gamma(y),y)$ and certain contact data inside appropriate clusters).
 More recently, a second-level family of higher Lipschitz invariants was introduced in \cite{MPT1}: given two polar arcs $\gamma,\gamma'$ with prescribed contact $\delta$ and equal order $\ord f(\gamma(y),y)=\ord f(\gamma'(y),y)$, one compares their normalised expansions and extracts an exponent $H$ (together with a coefficient difference at order $H$) which is bi-Lipschitz invariant under a natural inequality $H<h+\delta-1$ (Theorem~\ref{c:invar1}).